300HR Teacher TrainingPREREQUISITES

 Class 6 & Class 7

-Memorize the Jivamukti Balancing Class (vol.6) and the Jivamukti Back Bending class (vol.7), accessed to stream, buy, or rent on the Jivamukti Digital Platform.
-Transcribe these classes and send the transcriptions to [email protected] two days before your TT start date along with your Spiritual Commentaries.
+Memorize the Jivamukti Balancing Class (vol.6) and the Jivamukti Back Bending class (vol.7), accessed to stream, buy, or rent on the Jivamukti Digital Platform; additionally, once enrolled in the TT, we will grant you free access for a limited time.
+Transcribe these classes and send the transcriptions to firstname.lastname@example.org two days before your TT start date along with your Spiritual Commentaries.

 READ ONLY (NO COMMENTARIES)